Making History

 the cost

-Any further fundraising will go towards furthering our mission of working together to unlock Eastern European Jewish heritage and identity while rebuilding and reconnecting communities.
+Alternatively, if you would just like to support the programme, please consider making a donation, All donations will go towards furthering our mission of working together to unlock Eastern European Jewish heritage and identity while rebuilding and reconnecting communities.

 the packs